-Partners needed collaboration between clinical expertise and technology to identify those patients with chronic illnesses who had the potential to become high users of high-cost services.
+Mass General Brigham needed collaboration between clinical expertise and technology to identify those patients with chronic illnesses who had the potential to become high users of high-cost services.

 Patients in the iCMP receive access to specialized resources, including mental health services, community resource expertise, pharmacy, and palliative care.
 Support is designed to occur throughout the continuum of care, including home visits, telemonitoring, and integration with post-acute and specialty services.
 Patients also receive health coaching and build skill in self-management through shared decision making with the care team.

 Each care manager and their team manages a mix of low-, medium-, and high-risk patients, with approximately 200 patients assigned to each team.
 The care managers assess patient risks and needs.
 They follow the patient, assessing gaps in understanding or ability to comply with the established medical treatment plan.
 The care managers also act as liaisons, coordinating care between providers and services, facilitating better communication and transitions.

 A precursor to the iCMP included only patients enrolled in Medicare, Medicaid, or at-risk contracts.
 Following the development of infrastructure and technology to support the iCMP, Mass General Brigham now takes a payer agnostic approach to care management.